asifzubair/gsoc/2017/proposals/zubair-asif.md

 ### May 1th - May 28th, **Community Bonding Period**

 Time will be spent going over the PyMC3 code base and documentation and familiarizing with the style.
 Additionally, I'd like to go over more thoroughly how PyMC3 interacts with Theano.
-More literature research will be done to figure out caveats with the stochastic approaches.
+More literature research will be done to figure out caveats with the stochastic gradient approaches.
 State of [PR1977](https://github.com/pymc-devs/pymc3/pull/1977) will be examined to ensure that there is no overlap and use as reference for implementation.

 ### May 29th - June 3rd